-There will always be children who, despite all the strategies the school has in place to encourage positive behaviour, will struggle to meet the school's behaviour expectations.
-Whilst it is important that all such occurrences are dealt with consistently across the school, it is important to note that the school takes a personalised approach towards behaviour management and it is not assumed that a universal system will suit all pupils.
+There will always be children who, despite all the strategies our schools have in place to encourage positive behaviour, will struggle to meet the school's behaviour expectations.
+Whilst it is important that all such occurrences are dealt with consistently across the schools, it is important to note that the schools take a personalised approach towards behaviour management, and it is not assumed that a universal system will suit all pupils.
 Where children have particular needs or issues, reasonable adjustments to the way behaviour is handled will be made.

-As a school, we recognise that while pupils with behaviour issues might need a tailored approach, they do not necessarily have a special educational need.
+In our schools, we recognise that while pupils with behaviour issues might need a tailored approach, they do not necessarily have a special educational need.
 Similarly, children with special educational needs and disabilities will not necessarily need additional support with their behaviour.
 Each individual will have their particular needs considered, when deciding on the best practise for supporting that child.
 There are various members of staff who are trained to support pupils who may need additional support with their behaviour through individual and small group sessions where appropriate.
 We are also very fortunate to have the Pembrokeshire Sunshine Room, our pastoral support room, which children can access when needed.

-As a school, we will use a range of reactive and proactive strategies which will be laid out in our escalation ladder (see Appendix three).
+In our schools, we will use a range of reactive and proactive strategies which will be laid out in our escalation ladder (see Appendix three).